 Suggested: Best pizza in Manhattan, NY

-For breakfast you can head to the Nutella Café.
+For breakfast, you can head to the Nutella Café.
 Enjoy crepes, pastries and bold coffee.

 If I could recommend one museum over all the others, I would highly suggest you visit the Art Institute of Chicago.
 It is Chicago’s most visited museum for a reason!
 The Art Institute is one of America’s oldest museums and contains one of the largest collections of art in the United States.

 The Art Institute is located just south of Millennium Park.
 Make sure to stop by the Millennium Park Gardens –they’re a hidden gem.
 I especially love the South Garden.
-It’s one of the few places in downtown were you can get a break from the crowds.
+It’s one of the few places in downtown where you can get a break from the crowds.